nuuuwan/lk_law/data/doc/bills/2022-05-17-twenty-second-amendment-to-the-c-ce66853c/README.summary.md

-# 📄  Twenty Second Amendment to the Constitution - Bill

-Bill published on **2022-05-17**.

 - **Bill Introduction and Purpose**
   - Presented by Hon.
 (Dr.) Wijeyadasa Rajapakshe, M.P. for Colombo District on May 17, 2022.
   - Published in the Gazette on May 6, 2022.